Gorki (band): Gorky

 The band was originally named Gorky, and the first members were Luc De Vos, Wout De Schutter and Geert Bonne.
 In 1990, the group finished 3rd in Humo's Rock Rally, a contest for upcoming Belgian talent organised by the popular magazine Humo.
-In 1991 the band rome through with the single "Anja", referring to a Dutch singer from the 1960s with that name.
+In 1991 the band rose through with the single "Anja", referring to a Dutch singer from the 1960s with that name.

 "Mia"

 After "Anja", several other singles were released from the debut album Gorky.
 Among them was "Soms vraagt een mens zich af" ("Sometimes a man wonders"), the B-side of which was "Mia", a song that finished as number one for three years in a row on the "best song of all time" chart by the music station Studio Brussel.
 Likewise, it reached number 1 in a similar chart of Radio 1 in Flanders, and was named best Belgian song on the chart by Radio Donna in 2005.

 In 2006, it was elected the best song about girls on a TV-show on the public network één.
 In 2008, the early music consort Capilla Flamenca issued "Rosa (Mia)", a polyphonic adaptation of "Mia" sung in Latin.
 In 2008 a new award show was founded called "de MIA's" (the MIAs).
 It was named after the best Flemish song of all times and officially stands for the Music Industry Awards.